 In the case of organized events making use of our roads, such as road rallies, bicycle events, etc., we invite and expect event organizers to coordinate with town officials and residents to minimize conflicts, and to comply with Town and County ordinances.

-The Town provides financial support for the accessible bussing and other services currently provided by Northwest Dane Senior Services, and anticipates continuing this support in the future.
+The Town provides financial support for the accessible bussing and other services currently provided by Northwest Dane Senior Servicesand anticipates continuing this support in the future.

 Some of our narrower roads may need to be upgraded to accommodate increasing traffic when more potential development rights are utilized.
 Increased traffic also increases wear and tear on the roads and shortens the time between major maintenance projects.
-Heavy trucks associated with construction projects and with the operation of local businesses greatly accelerate wear on the roads.
+Heavy equipment associated with construction projects, agriculture and the operation of local businesses greatly accelerate wear on the roads.
 Under current policies, all town taxpayers subsidize development when we upgrade our roads to accommodate new residences, and when we repair roads impacted by construction traffic.

 The Town may develop policies to account for the effects of development on our road system, in terms of increased traffic and increased maintenance costs.
 These policies should respect landowners' development prerogatives and residents' reasonable business opportunities while limiting taxpayer subsidies of those activities.

-Utilities and Community Facilities
+Utilities and Community Facilities – Mary - pending

 The Town of Vermont is a rural community that provides limited public services, utilities or community facilities.
 We anticipate that this will remain the case for the foreseeable future.
 In keeping with our goal to maintain and preserve the town's rural character, the Town's policies with respect to public services are: